Last update: 5 months ago

 Once the BBQ has cooled off, pour a bit of cooking oil on the plate and wipe it up with a brush.
 After that, use a microfiber cloth to dry it up.

 Before the next use, repeat the procedure.
 Pour some cooking oil and distribute it evenly with a brush until the BBQ gets too hot.

 Marinade and sauces make food tasty, but they also make the plates greasy and nearly impossible for cleaning afterwards.

-To get rid of the grease from your plates, turn the BBQ on a high temperature and let it warm up.
+To get rid of the grease from your plates, turn the BBQ to a high temperature and let it warm up.
 Scrape off the surfaces with a spatula or a scraper until the residue is removed.

 Turn off the BBQ and sprinkle salt on top of the surface.
 Let it absorb the excess grease.
-When the BBQ is cool enough use paper towels and wipe up the surface.
+When the BBQ is cool enough, use paper towels and wipe up the surface.